apotocki/icu4c-iosx/README.md

 Supported versions: 75.1

 This repo provides a universal script for building static ICU libraries for use in iOS, visionOS, and macOS applications.
-The repo contains "icu" submodule that is taken from https://github.com/unicode-org/icu .
+The actual ICU library version is taken from https://github.com/unicode-org/icu .
 The repo branches correspond to the suitable branches of ICU repo.
 E.g. "75" branch corresponds to "maint/maint-75" branch.

 ## Prerequisites
   1) Xcode must be installed because xcodebuild is used to create xcframeworks